Offset vs Redraw - It isn't complicated

 Offset Account:

-Your repayments remain the same, but a larger portion goes towards the principal because the interest charged is lower due to the offset account balance.
+If you have money in your offset account, your contracted repayments remain the same, but a larger portion goes towards the principal because the interest charged is lower due to the offset account balance.

 Redraw Facility: